Wedding Favors - Whose Name is First?

 You are ordering personalized wedding favors for your wedding reception.
 Whose name should be printed first?

-, matchbooks, favor bags, favor boxes and ribbon, are printed with a design or monogram with the bride and groom’s first name and wedding date printed below the design or monogram.
-When the surname (married couple’s name) is not included in the print, it is a matter of preference of the bride and groom whose name will be printed first.
+Many favors, including napkins, matchbooks, favor bags, favor boxes and ribbon, are printed with a design or monogram with the bride and groomís first name and wedding date printed below the design or monogram.
+When the surname (married coupleís name) is not included in the print, it is a matter of preference of the bride and groom whose name will be printed first.

 In cases where the surname and first name is included on the favors, etiquette requires the bride's name is printed before the groom's name.

 There are times when a bride and groom cannot decide whose name is to be printed first.
-When this happens, I tell the bride it is truly her day therefore a matter of personal taste and preference.
-These days, I see men getting more involved with planning and preparing the wedding day details.
+When this happens, We tell the bride it is truly her day therefore a matter of personal taste and preference.
+Today we see men getting more involved with planning and preparing the wedding day details.
 But when it comes right down to it, the bride is usually the one who invests the most time and energy into planning the perfect wedding.
-For this reason I say to all you brides, print your name first on your wedding favors.
-This is your day”.
-To all the grooms I say never fear; you will have many opportunities to see your name printed after you are married.
+For this reason we say to all you brides, print your name first on your wedding favors.
+This is your day.
+To all the grooms we say never fear; you will have many opportunities to see your name printed after you are married.